Society Hill: Geography

+making the boundaries coterminous with U.S. Census tracts 10.01 and 10.02.

 History

 With prime access to the Delaware River and Philadelphia's civic buildings, including Independence Hall, the neighborhood quickly became one of the most populous areas in colonial Philadelphia.
 Several market halls, taverns and churches were built alongside brick houses of Philadelphia's affluent citizens.

 After the Revolutionary War, the polluted Dock Creek—which had been used as a public sewer—became Dock Street when the city filled in the creek and created a new food distribution market.
 Though the streets of Philadelphia were carefully laid out in a grid, the new Dock Street's arc connecting Chestnut and Spruce Streets between 2nd and 3rd, owes its uncharacteristic shape to the path of the former creek as it ran to the river.

 In the 19th century, the city expanded westward and the area lost its appeal.
 Houses deteriorated, and by the 1940s, Society Hill had become a slum neighborhood, one of the worst in the city.

 In the 1950s, the city, state and federal governments began one of the first urban renewal programs aimed at the preservation of historic buildings.
 While most commercial 19th-century buildings were demolished, historically-significant houses were restored by occupants or taken over by the Philadelphia Redevelopment Authority and sold to individuals who agreed to restore the exteriors.
 Replicas of 18th-century street lights and brick sidewalks were added to enhance the colonial atmosphere.
 Empty lots and demolished buildings were replaced with parks, walkways, and modern townhouses.

 From 1957–1959, the Greater Philadelphia Movement, the Redevelopment Authority and the Old Philadelphia Development Corporation bought 31 acre around Dock Street.
 They demolished and relocated the Dock Street market, setting aside 5 acre of land that would become the Society Hill Towers.

 In 1957, Edmund Bacon, the executive director of the Philadelphia City Planning Commission, awarded developer-architect firm Webb and Knapp the competition for the redevelopment of Society Hill.
 Architect I. M. Pei and his team designed a plan for three 31-story Society Hill Towers and low-rise buildings.
 The Towers and townhouses project was completed in 1964, while the entire plan was completed in 1977.
 Architect Louis Sauer designed dozens of rowhouse projects for the area around Society Hill, including Waverly Court and Penn's Landing Square.

 Historic buildings in Society Hill include the Society Hill Synagogue, built in 1829 as a Baptist church by Philadelphia architect Thomas Ustick Walter, one of the architects of the United States Capitol in Washington, D.C.
 The synagogue was entered into the National Register of Historic Places in 1971.
 Another notable building is St. Peter's Church, constructed between 1758 and 1761 by Robert Smith.
 Congregation Kesher Israel occupies and has renovated the building constructed by the Universalist Church in 1796 at 412 Lombard Street.

 The Society Hill Historic District was listed on the National Register of Historic Places in 1971.
 In 1999, it was listed on the Philadelphia Register of Historic Places.